enebianca1/PharmaForce_Urgent_Opportunities/ONBD-34-Implement-Notifications.md

 - Confirming email notifications were delivered to the appropriate recipients.

 ### Results
-Both notification types worked as expected.
-Custom notifications appeared in the Salesforce notification bell, and email alerts were received with accurate details.
+- **Custom Notifications**: Appeared in the Salesforce notification bell for all intended users.
+- **Email Alerts**: Delivered successfully to the correct recipients with accurate details.

 ---

+## Conclusion
+By delegating the logic to the `UrgentOpportunityHandler` class, the implementation ensures a clean and maintainable code structure.
+The combination of custom notifications and email alerts ensures timely updates and enhanced collaboration for managing urgent opportunities.